HumanCellAtlas/data-store/README.md

 #### Authorizing Travis CI to deploy
 Encrypted environment variables give Travis CI the AWS credentials needed to run the tests and deploy the app.
 Run `scripts/authorize_aws_deploy.sh IAM-PRINCIPAL-TYPE IAM-PRINCIPAL-NAME` (e.g. `authorize_aws_deploy.sh group travis-ci`) to give that principal the permissions needed to deploy the app.
-Normally the policy would be added to the user however due to the size limit of the user policy (2,048 characters) a group policy with higher size limit of 5,120 characters is utilized instead.
-The principal is added to the corresponding group.
+Because a group policy has a higher size limit (5,120 characters) than a user policy (2,048 characters), it is advisable to apply this to a group and add the principal to that group.
 Because this is a limited set of permissions, it does not have write access to IAM.
 To set up the IAM policies for resources in your account that the app will use, run `make deploy` using privileged account credentials once from your workstation.
 After this is done, Travis CI will be able to deploy on its own.
 You must repeat the `make deploy` step from a privileged account any time you change the IAM policies